What to Do During a Power Outage

-- 1 What to do when your power goes out
+- 1 What should you do when the power goes out?

 - 2 Why is the power out?